Tomas-Barhon/Python-project/README.md

 1. Open your terminal or command prompt.

 2. Change the current working directory to the location where you want to clone the repository.
-For example, if you want to clone the repository to your desktop, you can use the following command:
+For example, if you want to clone the repository to your_repository, you can use the following command:

 <pre>
 cd your_repository